 Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
-The Society's prepaid expenses and accounts payable and accrued liabilities are exposed to foreign exchange fluctuations.
-As at December 31, 2023, \$41,538 (2022 - \$30,579) in accounts payable and accrued liabilities are denominated in US dollars.
+The Society's prepaid expenses, accounts payable and accrued liabilities and secondments are exposed to foreign exchange fluctuations.
+As at December 31, 2024, \$102,896 (2023 - \$41,538) in accounts payable and accrued liabilities are denominated in US dollars.
+The secondment agreements are benchmarked in US dollars and paid in Canadian dollars.